-O. Syllabi
+S. Syllabi

+The College of Arts and Sciences Curriculum and Assessment Services offers a syllabus template.
 Syllabi for History courses should include the following information:

-- Instructor's contact information, including name, office location, phone number, e-mail, and office hours - Course number and title - Meeting days and times and classroom location - Course description - Course objectives/learning outcomes - Relevant GE category/ies along with the GE goals and expected learning outcomes - List of required text and other course material, and information on where the material is available - Information about the scheduling of examinations and due dates for assignments - Grading information, indicating the percentages assigned to various requirements - Grading scale - Weekly topical outline of course meetings with topics to be covered, reading, film screenings, and homework - Enrollment statement:
+- Instructor's contact information, including name, office location, phone number, e-mail, and office hours - Course number and title - Meeting days and times and classroom location - Course description - Course objectives/learning outcomes - Relevant GE category/ies along with the GE goals and expected learning outcomes - List of required text and other course material, and information on where the material is available

+- Information about the scheduling of examinations and due dates for assignments - Grading information, indicating the percentages assigned to various requirements - Grading scale - Weekly topical outline of course meetings with topics to be covered, reading, film screenings, and homework - Enrollment statement: